TGacek89/TGacek89/README.md

 ##### About me:

-- :school_satchel: Finished my Full Stack Web Dev bootcamp at Codespace Academy!.
-- :star_struck: I just finished my first full stack project.
-You can check it __[here](https://github.com/TGacek89/FinalProject)__.
-- :open_book: I'm coding daily to get beter understanding of coding.
+Software Engineer with full stack experience building and maintaining production web applications.

+I’m a graduate of Codespace Academy’s Full Stack Web Development program and have delivered end-to-end projects across frontend and backend systems.
+I code daily to continuously improve my technical depth and engineering best practices.

+Currently, I work as a Software Engineer at BCXPro, contributing to scalable web applications in collaboration with cross-functional teams.

-- :hammer_and_wrench: Currently working as a Junior Software Developer at Caroda, where I integrate video players and banners into client web applications and assist in building Node.js backend services and GraphQL APIs for ad delivery.
-- :chart_with_upwards_trend: Previously, I worked as a Software Engineer in Data Acquisition at Ciklum, developing crawlers for data extraction from e-commerce websites and Android apps.
+Previously, I worked as a Software Engineer at Caroda, where I integrated video players and advertising components into client applications and contributed to Node.js backend services and GraphQL APIs.
+Before that, I was part of Ciklum’s Data Acquisition team, developing crawlers for large-scale data extraction from e-commerce websites and Android applications.

-- :knife: I also bring experience from my past career as a Senior Chef de Partie in high-pressure, prestigious establishments, which honed my problem-solving, collaboration, and leadership skills.
+Before transitioning into tech, I spent several years as a Senior Chef de Partie in high-pressure environments, building strong problem-solving, teamwork, and leadership skills that translate directly into software engineering.

-- 💞️ I love this huge digital world and I'm sure this is exactly where I want to be!
-- 👀 Now I'm looking for new projects and working opportunities.
+Open to new projects and growth opportunities.

 #### Languages and technologies being lerned: